ffund/run-my-experiment-on-geni-blog/2017-02-01-tcp-ip-protocol-stack.md

 ```

 We note two Ethernet interfaces (named `eth0` and `eth1`) and a loopback interface (named `lo`).
-The loopback interface is a virtual network interface that the computer uses to communicate with itself using network protocols.
+The loopback interface is a virtual network interface that the computer uses for processes on the same host to communicate with one another using network protocols.
 The two Ethernet interfaces represent two points of attachment to networks: one to the public Internet (which you need in order to SSH in to your system from outside!), and one to the private link that you've set up between the VMs in your topology.

 In addition to the name of each network interface, we can also see the MAC address (at the network access/data link layer) in the `ifconfig` output: